 Recognizing the signs of an earwig infestation is the first step towards addressing the problem:

-- Visible Insects: If you see earwigs crawling around your home or garden, especially at night when they are most active.
+- Visible Insects: If you see earwigs (or the larger adult earwig) crawling around your home or garden, especially at night when they are most active.
+Checking in the morning can also reveal where they’re hiding.

-- Plant Damage: Noticing irregular holes or damage on leaves and flowers.
+- Plant Damage: Noticing irregular holes or damage on leaves and flowers, particularly on susceptible plants like young vegetables and annual flowers.

-- Damp Areas: Finding them in moist areas like basements, bathrooms, kitchens, or under outdoor debris.
+- Damp Areas: Finding them in moist areas like basements, bathrooms, kitchens, or under outdoor debris—sometimes when they seek refuge indoors during hot, dry spells.

 Earwig Prevention Techniques

 Preventing an infestation is often easier than eliminating one.
-Here are some strategies to keep earwigs at bay:
+Here are some strategies to keep earwigs at bay as part of an earwig management program or broader pest control home lawn routine:

 Reduce Moisture